Men

 -

-A healthier and more balanced sense of masculinity that allows men to be more connected with their emotions improves self-esteem, satisfaction with life, relationships, and in turn lowers the risk of mental health problems.
+A healthier and more balanced sense of masculinity that allows men to be more connected with their emotions improves self-esteem, satisfaction with life, and relationships, in turn lowering the risk of mental health problems.

 Men and violence have unfortunately gone hand in hand for generations.
 Not only are men more likely to be victims of violent crime than women, but they are also taught that expressing frustration through violence is acceptable.
 Men can feel that violent behaviour makes them worthy of respect and is often revered by their peers and society.

-There are many social, biological, and environmental factors that impact male behaviour.
+Many social, biological, and environmental factors impact male behaviour.
 Cross-cultural statistics have shown that there is a clear sex difference between the way men and women display aggression.
 Men are far more likely to express it through physical violence and verbal abuse.
 As a result, men are significantly overrepresented in violent crime statistics.

-Once an overlooked but serious issue is that of domestic violence and sexual assaults among men.
-Embarrassment, shame, and lack of support from law enforcement has led to a culture of silence among male victims.
-One in three victims of domestic abuse are male.
+Once overlooked issues, domestic violence and sexual assaults among men are finally being taken more seriously.
+Embarrassment, shame, and lack of support from law enforcement have led to a culture of silence among male victims.
+One in three victims of domestic abuse is male.
 However, only 5% of the victims being assisted by local authorities in the UK are male, most likely as more than 50% of men fail to tell anyone at all that they are suffering.

-In our category on military we highlight the longstanding connection between men and war.
+In our military category, we highlight the longstanding connection between men and war.
 Apart from a handful of exceptions, throughout history, war has been waged almost exclusively by men.
-Globally, close to 80,000 soldiers die due to fighting in armed conflicts every year, unsurprisingly this figure is overwhelmingly men.
+Globally, close to 80,000 soldiers die due to fighting in armed conflicts every year.
+Unsurprisingly, this figure is overwhelmingly men.

 Why do so many men risk their lives?
 It could be that young men are seeking purpose, to prove themselves, or that they see enlistment as a rite of passage.
 Vulnerable men are targeted by states, even in high schools, where they are sold an attractive financial package which requires few skills and offers comprehensive training.
 Many young men are enamoured with weapons and war, and the media feeds this notion by portraying soldiers as heroes.

-Soldiers have become the victims of the military-industrial complex.
+Soldiers have become victims of the military-industrial complex.
 They are used as pawns for governments to reach their ultimate goals of power, hegemony, and political and financial gain.
 Military service is now the most common cause of PTSD in men.
-For American soldiers who served in Afghanistan and Iraq, as many as 30% developed the disorder.
+Of the American soldiers who served in Afghanistan and Iraq, as many as 30% developed the disorder.

-Almost two thirds of U.S. veterans who fought in Iraq and Afghanistan state that the war was not worth fighting when weighing up the costs versus benefits.
+Almost two-thirds of U.S. veterans who fought in Iraq and Afghanistan state that the war was not worth fighting when weighing up the costs versus the benefits.
 Organisations such as Veterans for Peace support soldiers with PTSD, injuries, and other issues.
-They raise awareness of the true costs of militarism and war, and instead fight for peaceful and effective solutions to conflict.
+They raise awareness of the true costs of militarism and war and instead fight for peaceful and effective solutions to conflict.

 Challenging Gender Norms – The Men of Tomorrow

-We imagine a world where manliness is measured by the ability to express feelings, to solve problems without violence, where gender norms are malleable, and men are encouraged to embrace their feminine side.
+We imagine a world where manliness is measured by the ability to express feelings and solve problems without violence, where gender norms are malleable, and where men are encouraged to embrace their feminine side.

-Strength can be redefined and what it means to be a ‘real man’ is changing for the better.
-Men should have the freedom to express diverse notions of masculinity without being restricted by toxic stereotypes.
+Strength can be redefined, and what it means to be a ‘real man’ is changing for the better.
+Men should have the freedom to express diverse notions of masculinity without being restricted to toxic stereotypes.

 Toxic masculinity is slowly being replaced by healthy masculinity.

-Equality and mutual respect is the basis for harmonious coexistence.
+Equality and mutual respect are the basis for harmonious coexistence.
 We strive for a society where men and women have equal opportunities in society, family life, education, work, politics, and all other areas.
-Together we can realize this vision of a just, peaceful, and equal future for all people regardless of their gender, sexual orientation, social standing, skin colour, religion, age, or any other factor which may alienate an individual or group.
+Together, we can realize this vision of a just, peaceful, and equal future for everyone regardless of their gender, sexual orientation, social standing, skin colour, religion, age, or any other factor which may alienate an individual or group.

 For further reading on Men see below ⬇️